Power of Incentives and Rewards in Mobile Advertising

 Rewards serve as positive reinforcement for user behavior.
 They create positive associations between your brand and the incentives offered, driving more engagement from users who aren’t already loyal customers.

-Recent studies show that 69% of users are more likely to try a brand if rewards are involved.
+Recent studies show that 69% of users are likelier to try a brand if rewards are involved.

-Rewards are standard in the mobile gaming industry, where users are required to win points or levels before accessing certain PC games features.
+Rewards are standard in the mobile gaming industry, where users must win points or levels before accessing certain PC game features.
 However, there are plenty of other uses for these types of incentives that don’t involve gaming:

-• Signing up for your product/service (e.g., get a free t-shirt if you sign up now)
+- Signing up for your product/service (e.g., Sign up now to get a free custom t-shirt design.)

-In general, incentives and rewards programs well when combined with other forms of advertising such as push notifications or ad campaigns, they have even proven to be effective within large companies increasing employee engagement.
+In general, incentives and rewards programs work well when combined with other forms of advertising, such as push notifications or ad campaigns.
+They have even proven to be effective within large companies, increasing employee engagement.

 Wrapping up